naomi-henderson/cmip6collect/README.md

 - Response is sent to requestor's email address

-### New Data Requests - Part II.
+## Part II.
 Second Pass - data with issues
 - Jupyter notebook [nb2-HandleDataExceptions.ipynb]()
    - reads the exception catalog for new issues
    - for each issue: